 What you need to know:

-- GPT stands for Generative Pre-trained Transformer, an AI model for processing human language.
+• GPT stands for Generative Pre-trained Transformer, an AI model that understands and produces human language.

-- Businesses use GPT for content creation, customer service, and translation.
+• Businesses use GPT for content creation, customer service automation, and translation.

-In this post, you’ll learn what GPT means, how it works, and why it matters for creators, businesses, and everyday users.
-We’ll show where it’s making the biggest impact today.
+In this post, you’ll learn what GPT means and how it works, plus where it’s making the biggest impact today for creators and businesses.

 GPT stands for Generative Pre-trained Transformer.
-It is a class of AI models that learn patterns in language, then use those patterns to write text that reads like it was written by a person.
-OpenAI popularized this approach with ChatGPT, which millions now use for questions, writing help, and quick explanations.
+It is a class of AI models that learn patterns in language and then use those patterns to write text that reads like it was written by a person.
+OpenAI popularized this approach with ChatGPT, which millions now use for questions and writing help.

 At a high level, GPT does two things very well.
-It predicts the next word in a sentence based on the words before it, and it uses that skill to build full, readable answers.
-The result is a system that can talk with you, step through ideas, and compose text on nearly any topic you bring up.
+It predicts the next word in a sentence based on the words before it, and it uses that skill to build full readable answers.
+The result is a system that can hold a conversation and compose text on nearly any topic you bring up.

 Let’s break down the full GPT acronym: